 Things to Look for in Cricket Bats:

-Each cricketer junior, amateur or professional, has a lot of different options when looking to purchase a new cricket bat.
-The obvious choices are
+Every cricketer has a different option when buying a new cricket bat.
+The choices are but not limited to

-- Size of Cricket Bat - Long blade or Short,
+- The size of Cricket Bat - Long blade or Short or Kids,

 - Grade of the willow used to make the cricket bat.